In anticipation of our upcoming canoe/camping trip, Neil and I went out this past weekend to stock up on supplies.

 We’ve both done our fair-share of camping, though it’s all been car-camping – the backpacking thing is pretty new to us.
 Of course, that meant we have gotten away with owning bulky, heavy camping stuff and reappropriating household goods to see us through the trip.

 Luckily, we’re going with a pretty large group (Neil’s family), so we didn’t have to equip ourselves with an entire backpacker’s arsenal of necessities.
 His parents are taking care of food, and have all the cooking tools, plates, utensils and dehydrated foodstuffs we’ll need for sustinence over the five days.
+We have all the cool camping gadgets like a foldable shovel and a solar shower.

 It also helps that we aren’t strictly backpacking, we’re canoeing, so things that would normally be a very bad idea (a regular-sized tent and sleeping bags) aren’t really that big a deal.